GandhiCloudLab/mcm-app-management/readme.md

-# MultiCloud Management - App Management and Sample apps
+# MCM - App Management and Sample apps for Channel types Namespace, Helm and Git

 This document explains about MCM application management and its resources.

-Also it cotains sample application deployment scripts for the Channel types NameSpace, Helm and Git Repository.
+Also it contains sample application deployment scripts for the Channel types NameSpace, Helm and Git Repository.

-The content is maded based on the Multicloud Management Version 1.3.x
+The content is made based on the Multicloud Management Version 1.3.x

 ## Overview